Every year, hundreds of co‑ops and organisations across the UK work together to celebrate and promote co‑ops during Co‑op Fortnight.

 Co-op Fortnight is organised by Co-operatives UK and is then brought to life through events and sharing stories about the power of co‑operation via social media.

-Co‑op Fortnight takes place between Monday 20 June to Sunday 3 July, with the International Day of Co-ops taking place on Saturday 2 July.
+Co‑op Fortnight takes place from Monday 19 June to Sunday 2 July, with the International Day of Co-ops taking place on Saturday 1 July.

-This year we're asking co-ops of all shapes and sizes to come together to help #UnwrapCoops and celebrate WHY we love co‑operatives so much!
+This year we're asking co-ops of all shapes and sizes to come together and tell the world how co-operatives are altogether different!
 Get involved with Co-op Fortnight.

 Recent campaign themes